robertesler/Pd4P3/README.md

 Finally, if you should want to use Pd++ in Android Studio there is a CmakeLists.txt file on the Pd++ distribution.
 See: https://bitbucket.org/resler for Pd++'s main repository.

-# Build for the Raspberry Pi
+# Custom Builds
-Since the Pi OS is a version of linux you can build the dynamic library, or .so, using the makefile provided by the Pd++ repository.
-This also works for any Linux builds.
+This library will work on legacy systems or other custom OS configs.
+For example, older MacOS, Raspberry Pi, Linux, etc.  Since the backend is C++, you can build the dynamic library, or .so/.dylb/.dll, using the makefile provided by the Pd++ repository.
 1. Go to: https://bitbucket.org/resler/pd/wiki/Home and clone the Pd++ library in a separate folder.
 2. Navigate to ../Pd++/
+3. Make sure you have the Java Development Kit, here is one version: https://www.oracle.com/java/technologies/downloads/
-3. In the Makefile you will see the line: `/usr/lib/jvm/java-1.11.0-openjdk-amd64/include/`, change the `java-1.11.0-openjdk-amd64` to whatever version of java that is installed for your OS, on mine I had to change it to `java-11-openjdk-armhf`.
+4. In the Makefile you will see the line: `INC_JNI := /usr/lib/jvm/java-1.11.0-openjdk-amd64/include/`, change the `java-1.11.0-openjdk-amd64` to whatever version of java that is installed for your OS, on mine I had to change it to `java-11-openjdk-armhf`.
+5. Also change the line: `INC_JNI_MD := /usr/lib/jvm/java-1.11.0-openjdk-amd64/include/linux/` or `INC_JNI_MD := /Library/Java/JavaVirtualMachines/jdk-16.0.1.jdk/Contents/Home/include/darwin` to match your version on your system.
-4. Type `make`
+6. Type `make`
-5. This will create a libpdplusplusTest.so in the /build folder.
-Copy it to your Pd4P3/library folder in your /home/pi/sketchbook/libraries/.
+7. This will create a libpdplusplusTest.so or .dylib in the /build folder.
+Copy it to your Pd4P3/library folder in your /home/pi/sketchbook/libraries/, or wherever your Processing libraries are installed.
+8. Type `make clean`
-6. Open Processing and open a Pd4P3 example to test the build was successful.
+9. Open Processing and open a Pd4P3 example to test the build was successful.

 # Build Java Library for Processing 3 or 4
 If you wanted to make edits to the Java code or add your own classes you could re-build the library easily: